 A good idea would be to check out what the competition is doing, take inspiration from some of their ideas, and develop some of your own to differentiate you from the competition.

-Some businesses have run their digital marketing specifically off a strong social media presence, but the best ones have a great interaction between their social channels and their website.
-The goals that we set earlier for engagement, should ultimately bring people back to your website, and into a funnel that is designed to help achieve this goal.
+Some businesses run all their digital marketing exclusively through a strong social media presence, but the best ones have a great interaction between their social channels and their website.
+The goals that we set earlier for engagement should ultimately bring people back to your website, and into a funnel that is designed to help achieve this goal.
 Which is usually getting them interested in buying your product or service.

-Some tools that help would be landing pages, creating downloadable content on your website, split testing copywriting, and creating a compelling sign up form that qualified users register for access so you can follow up.
+Some tools that help would be landing pages, creating downloadable content on your website, split testing copywriting, and creating a compelling sign-up form that qualified users to register for access so you can follow up.

 A great social media consultant will help you manage a content schedule that fits into your website’s lead generation funnels to get potential customers taking action.

 This is one of the most important tools accessible to digital marketers.
 A lot of articles on the internet would leave this to the last point of an article, but it deserves to be highlighted for its true importance.
 The numbers tell the real truth.
 You can conjure up the best ideas for content, publish them and find that they are not effective at creating the engagement you are looking for.
-This is especially key for advertising, as it allows us marketers to spilt test different strategies and refocus our adspend and efforts on the high performers, while hedging our losses on the poor performers.
+This is especially key for advertising, as it allows us marketers to spilt-test different strategies and refocus your ad spend and efforts on the high performers while hedging your losses on the poor performers.

 It is important to get a good understanding of how your business consultant will allocate capital for advertising, how intimate they are with the numbers behind your contents results (and the time they will invest in this aspect of your social media strategy).
 It is crucial to any successful businesses ability to pivot and focus on winning strategies.